Founding and early years of St John Ambulance

 President Moi, being passionate about charity, injected a lot of vigour into the operations of St John.
 Occasionally, the President would preside over the annual council meetings, giving a personal donation, or writing donation appeal letters to parastatals to support St John.

-A year after incorporation, when Pope first visited Kenya in 1980, more than 800 people fell ill and were treated by St. John medics who were manning the 12 first aid posts at Uhuru Park.
+A year after incorporation, when Pope first visited Kenya in 1980, more than 800 people fell ill and were treated by St John ambulance medics who were manning the 12 first aid posts at Uhuru Park.

 1980s ushered in a new era of frequent terror attacks which overstretched the resources of St John Ambulance.
 This commenced with the Norfolk hotel attack in 1980, then the bombing of the US embassy in 1998 and Paradise hotel in 2002.
 In 2013, the militant group Al-Shabaab killed 67 people at Nairobi’s Westgate Shopping Mall.
 There was also the April 2015 attack at Garissa University College, where gunmen killed 148 people and wounded several others.
 On 15 January 2019, four gunmen attacked the DusitD2 complex at 14 Riverside Drive junction, killing 21 people and injuring several others before they were contained by security forces.
 There have been numerous other lesser attacks.